Code-Institute-Submissions/johnston9-ms2-apis/README.md

 #### Bitmatch game

 The site also has a game using cryptocurrency images where people can win bitcoin.
-It has a more fun version as well.
-On winning their playertime number and winner number appear with a link that takes them to the contact page where they can click again to add their numbers to the message box .
+It has a easier version called Funmatch as well.
+On winning their playertime number and winner number appear with a link that takes them to the contact page where they can add their numbers to the message box and send in their entry.
+See the user stories section for working images.

 <p align="center">
 <img src="documentation/readme-images/game3.png" width="90%">